Chip Monck: Later career

 In 1974, Monck was the host of Speakeasy, a short-lived rock and roll talk show that featured mostly chat and some live performances by such acts as Tom Waits, Frank Zappa and Emerson, Lake and Palmer.
-Monck's persona was well-known enough to be parodied as "Chick Monk" on SCTV by Tony Rosato as a marriage counselor employing strobe lights and a fog machine.
+Monck's persona was well known enough to be parodied as "Chick Monck" on SCTV by Tony Rosato as a marriage counselor employing strobe lights and a fog machine.

 Also in 1974, he provided production services for the Muhammad Ali/George Foreman boxing match The Rumble in the Jungle, and the associated three-day music festival Zaire 74, which featured performances by James Brown, Celia Cruz and the Fania All-Stars, B.B.
 King, Miriam Makeba, The Spinners, Bill Withers, and Manu Dibango.
 Monck's work can be seen in the films Soul Power and When We Were Kings.